edignot/intention_timer.github.io/README.md

 ## https://intentional-timer.netlify.app/

 ### About
 This is a simple time tracking application for logging different types of activities.
+User is currently able to track study, meditation, workout activities by choosing current activity, entering desired time and starting timer.

 ---
 ### User Interaction: